rumbu13/template-card/README.md

 ### Variables

 Variables are optional keys which can contain javascript code and can be refrenced in other fields by prefixing them with `variables`.
-Please note that variables can refer in javascript code other variables as long as they are declared previously.
+Please note that variables can refer in javascript code to other variables as long as they are declared previously.
 Also, variables can access the entity field simply by `entity`.

 ```yaml